-- Internal structure or molecules are loosed enough and relax due the heating.
+- Internal structure or molecules are loosed enough and relax due to the heating.

 - In this stage, recrystallization happens.

-- Due to heating at this temperature and even more temperature, deformed grains replaces with new grains.
+- Due to heating at this temperature and even more temperature, deformed grains replace with new grains.

 - Internal structure of metal is changed.